cbou/simba.js/README.md

-# Simba.js
+# Simba

-Simba.js is a simple but powerful configuration tool
+Simba is a simple but powerful configuration tool

 ## Installation